chenyinshanyi/pyohio_reticulate_rpy2/r/reticulate_walkthrough/using_reticulate_for_web_scraping.md

 it’d be fun to pull temperature observations for a list of nearby weather stations.

-To speed up the tutorial here for a moment - I’m starting with a pre-built list of area weather stations.
+To speed up the tutorial here for a moment - I’m going to start with a pre-built list of area weather stations.

 ``` r